Common Physical Fax Symptoms

 - Prioritize ports 16384 - 16404 on network.

-- In the web GUI, set Preferred Codec to G.711 and T.38 to enabled.
+- In the web GUI ATA Device, set Preferred Codec to G.711 and T.38 to enabled.

 While fax servers are not supported, they may work with an adapter.
 In instances where issues arise with an ATA connected to a fax server, 8x8 support will troubleshoot the adapter.
 To isolate correctly if the issue is the fax server or adapter, it may be necessary to connect the ATA to a fax machine, or an analog phone.
 If the issue is determined to be the fax server, 8x8 cannot assist in troubleshooting after confirming the ATA is working correctly.

-8x8 Support will assist with general settings listed above on fax machines, however 8x8 cannot troubleshoot the fax machine itself.
+8x8 Support will assist with the general settings listed above on fax machines, however, 8x8 cannot troubleshoot the fax machine itself.

 Messages related to a full mailbox must be verified in the inbox of the receiving email or on the fax device itself, as there is no fax cap set by 8x8 on the amount it's possible to receive.